l0nax/changelog-go/README.md

 # `changelog-go`

-A Changelog Management Tool written in Go and compatible with Linux, Windows and Mac OS-X.
+A Changelog Management Tool written in Go which is compatible with Linux, Windows and Mac OS-X.

 ## Motivation